-New job means new coworkers.
-Making friends is not as easy as it was in kindergarten but it is doable if you keep an open mind.
-Before there was “The Power of Positive Thinking” and “The 7 Habits of Highly Effective People,” there was Dale Carnegie’s “How to Win Friends and Influence People,” arguably one of the first self-help best-sellers in history.
-Since Carnegie first penned this guide in 1936, more than 15 million copies have been sold.
+A new job means new coworkers.
+Making friends is not as easy as it was in kindergarten, but it is doable if you keep an open mind.
+Before there was “The Power of Positive Thinking” and “The 7 Habits of Highly Effective People,” there was Dale Carnegie’s “How to Win Friends and Influence People,” one of the first self-help best-sellers in history.
+Since its original 1936 publication, more than 15 million copies have been sold.

-What makes this book endure?
-At its core, the book teaches readers how to gain influence and power over others, not by force but with kinder, gentler means.
-Simply put, to change others’ behavior, you have to first alter your own.
+What makes this book stand the test of time is at its core, it teaches readers how to win people over not with force, but with a kinder, gentler approach: To change someone else’s behavior, you have to first alter your own.
 These days, we have social scientific research to back up a lot of Carnegie’s claims.
-Here are some that have stood the test of time.
+Here’s how you can win people over at work with six simple strategies.

-Think you can win friends with your gift of gab?
-Think again, says Columbia University research published in the Journal of Research in Personality.
-When subjects were asked to rate former work colleagues, scientists found those with the most influence were the best listeners not talkers.
+Sometimes you should just keep quiet, according to research published in the Journal of Research in Personality from Columbia University.
+When subjects were asked to rate former work colleagues, scientists found those with the most influence were the best listeners, not talkers.

 “Many academic and popular accounts stress that those capable of effective expression — speaking up and holding forth — often garner influence,” say the study authors.
 But research suggests otherwise: “Those who listen well may reap both informational and relational benefits that make them more influential.”
 The reason?
 Hearing what colleagues have to say fosters two key elements for gaining influence: forming trust and learning new information.

-When MIT researchers studied the art of the successful business meeting, they found it possible to predict if a proposal would be accepted or rejected — just by the kinds of persuasive words used by the speaker.
-Two of most powerful words for the boardroom: “yeah” and “start.”
+When MIT researchers studied the art of the successful business meeting, they found it possible to predict if a proposal would be accepted or rejected by the kinds of persuasive words used by the speaker.
+Two of most powerful words for the boardroom were “yeah” and “start.”

-To just “grin and bear it” may not do you any good when you’re trying to gain influence.
+Just to “grin and bear it” may not do you any good when you’re trying to gain influence.
 People can usually tell you’re faking it, say researchers.
-Drum up a real smile, dubbed a “Duchenne smile” for the 19th century French neurologist who first formally documented the physical attributes of a genuine smile (that is, your cheeks rise and you create crinkles or crow’s’ feet around your eyes), and you can actually persuade people you’re authentic and trustworthy.
+But with a genuine smile, you can better persuade people that you’re authentic and trustworthy.

-Even when you’re good at showcasing your Duchenne, be sure you don’t hold the gaze of the listener for too long or you’ll undermine your persuasion, found research published in the journal of Psychological Science.
-A study suggests that eye contact may actually make people more resistant to you, especially if they’re inclined to disagree with you in the first place.
-Looking into someone’s eyes can also be perceived as an attempt to “stare down” or exert dominance, a real no-no in the Carnegie school of influence.
+Even when you’re good at showcasing your authentic smile, don’t hold the gaze of the listener for too long, or you’ll undermine your persuasion.
+A study published in the journal of Psychological Science suggests that eye contact may actually make people more resistant to you, especially if they were probably going to disagree with you in the first place.
+Looking into someone’s eyes for an extended period can seem like an attempt to “stare down” or exert dominance, a real no-no in the Carnegie school of influence.
 Looking at the other person’s mouth can help take the edge off in a potentially heated conversation.